ExchangeUnion/xud/instructions-for-devs.md

 # Manually connect to another xud instance

 ./xucli placeorder BTC/LTC 1337 1 99
-#Places a new limit order BUYING 1 BTC for 99 LTC, assigning the orderId 1337 (orderID param will be removed from CLI in future releases)
+#Places a new limit order BUYING 1 BTC for 99 LTC, assigning the orderId 1337

 ./xucli placeorder BTC/LTC 1338 -1 99
-#Places a new limit order SELLING 1 BTC for 99 LTC, assigning the orderId 1338 (orderID param will be removed from CLI in future releases)
+#Places a new limit order SELLING 1 BTC for 99 LTC, assigning the orderId 1338

 ./xucli placeorder BTC/LTC 1339 1
-#Places a new market order BUYING 1 BTC for the best LTC market price, assigning the orderId 1339 (orderID param will be removed from CLI in future releases)
+#Places a new market order BUYING 1 BTC for the best LTC market price, assigning the orderId 1339

 ```